MaiHenry/Web-development-and-Api-Design/README.md

 ## Overview

 This repository showcases a web application developed during the Web Development and API Design course at Kristiania University College.
-The project demonstrates my skills in full-stack development, with a focus on creating scalable, efficient, and secure web solutions.
+The project demonstrates my skills in full-stack development.
 The project features a chat application with user profiles and incorporates a suite of modern technologies including React, Express, MongoDB, Heroku, Jest, and WebSockets, highlighting my capability in both Single-Page Application (SPA) architecture and RESTful API design.

 ## Features